Stein Domains in Banach Algebraic Geometry: Abstract

 \section{Abstract}

 In this article we give a homological characterization of the topology of Stein spaces over any valued base field.
 In particular, when working over the field of complex numbers, we obtain a characterization of the usual Euclidean (transcendental) topology of complex analytic spaces.
 For non-Archimedean base fields the topology we characterize coincides with the topology of the Berkovich analytic space associated to a non-Archimedean Stein algebra.
-Because the characterization we used is borrowed from a definition in derived geometry, this work should be read as a contribution towards the foundations of derived analytic geometry.
+Because the characterization we used is borrowed from a definition in derived geometry, this work should be read as a derived perspective on analytic geometry.